Quantum Hardware-in-the-Loop for Optimal Power Flow in Renewable-Integrated Power Systems: Mathematical Formulation

-Finally, the objective of the classical OPF problem \eqref{eq:opf-obj} needs to be incorporated into the problem Hamiltonian as a penalty term.
-A typical penalty term for an equality constraint is $\lambda h(x)^2$, where $\lambda$ is a penalty parameter and $h(x) = 0$ is the equality constraint.
-This results in:
+Finally, the objective function \eqref{eq:opf-obj} is incorporated into the problem Hamiltonian as a penalty term.
+A typical penalty term for an equality constraint $h(x) = 0$ is $\lambda h(x)^2$, where $\lambda$ is a penalty parameter, resulting in: